SalesRender/tiny-trans/README.md

 type TranslateOptions<T extends Variables = Variables> = {
   /**
-   * ignore the error, handle error, show in the console or throw error (by default)
+   * ignore the error, handle error, show in the console or throw error (throw by default)
    * */
   errorsMode?: ErrorsMode;
   /**